ibm-cloud-architecture/refarch-privatecloud/rhel_install/Installing_ICP_on_prem_rhel.md

 Hello from Heketi
 ```
 In the above URL, you will need to use the port you configured for the Heketi server.

+*NOTE:* This native install of Heketi has a single point of failure in the `heketi.db` being located on the node where it gets installed.  *TBD:* Revisit this to create a `heketi-db` shared volume in GlusterFS after the initial installation of Heketi.
+Stop Heketi.
+Move the `heketi.db` file out of `/var/lib/heketi` to some temporary location.
+Mount the heketi-db shared volume on `/var/lib/heketi` and copy the existing `heketi.db` into the shared volume.
+Heketi can then be installed on the other master nodes with that same shared volume mounted on `/var/lib/heketi`.
+Only one heketi server an be running at any given time to avoid issues with multiple servers accessing the `heketi.db` file concurrently.
+Hence, running the Heketi server in a Kubernetes pod is a stronger approach.

 ## Things that can go wrong with the Heketi install